Jarabey/Jarabey/README.md

 Hi there! 👋🏼
 I'm **Jasmin Santos**, a graphic designer and aspiring developer.
 I love blending creativity with technology to build visually appealing and user-friendly websites.
 I'm currently focused on expanding my skills in front-end development, accounting, and Python.

-When I'm not working, I enjoy learning new tech concepts, building side projects, and sharing knowledge with the community through my portfolio and social platforms.
+When I'm not working, I enjoy learning new tech concepts and building side projects.

 - 👀 I’m interested in **graphic design**, **front-end development**, and **accounting**.
 - 🌱 I’m currently learning **Python**, **React**, and **Accounting**.